mindsandthings/Obsidian_Repo/1. Projects/i - x477 indexing course/Module 8/Green outllne.md

 71 names total for 76 pages, or about 1 per page meaning I can have 2-3 non-name entries per page assuming zero turnover lines which is not true 3.9 lines per page
-229 allowable lines for non-name entries, or 3 non-name entries per page
+229 allowable lines for non-name entries, or 3 non-name lines per page I'll assume 10% turnover lines, so allow 206.1 entries = 2.7 non-name entries per page

 # Introduction